MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 - Selecting one of the other levels will dictate that records that are not 100% identical will also be matched. **High** fits cases where precision is more important than reach such as a financial service to a specific customer. **Low** fits cases where the opposite is true such as a marketing campaign.
 The **Medium*** level servs as a middle-ground option.

 ### Adding multiple conditions
 If you wish to match your entities **only** if multiple conditions are met, you can do so by adding more conditions which will be linked through an **AND** operator.
-Simply click **Add New Condition** as shown below in blue.
+Simply click **Add Condition** button as shown below in blue.
 You can also remove conditions by selecting the button that is highlighted in red.

 // update with match new 9

-For the purpose of this section we will limit our match rule to only one condition
+For the purpose of this section we will limit our match rule to only one condition.

 ### Adding multiple rules
 If each condition applies to a single pair of attributes, then rules represent sets of one or more conditions.
 If you believe that your entities can be matched on the basis of different sets of attributes, you should add more rules with **Add Rules**.
 Note that when creating rules order matters: The matching algorithm will try to match on the basis of your first rule (stated as (1) as shown below) and only then continue to the second rule (stated as (2)) if no matches were identified under the first rule.